thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 ---
-title: "[wip] A fuller review of my Master of Science in Statistics programme in NUS"
+title: "A fuller review of my Master of Science in Statistics programme in NUS"
 author: ~
 date: '2020-05-07'
 slug: a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus